david-walters/Milestone-3-broken/README.md

 ### Issue 1

 The biggest issue I had when making this app, trying to replicate the design images, was seeing how the selected thumbnail image was made to have a decreased opacity whilst also having an orange border.
-I used the opacity property with a box shadow applied but the opacity of the box shadow was also being affected.
-I tried all sorts of code such as filter brightness, transforming the hue, or even testing out colour blend properties — all of which was done in vain.
-It wasn't until I started doing the modal component that I realised that the opacity is revealing a white background and not revealing the elements underneath it.
-So I thought I must also add a div to contain the image and make the div the exact same size as the image and give it a white background with an orange box shodow when selected — and BAM! — It worked!
+I used the opacity property on the image with a box shadow property, but the opacity of the box shadow was also being affected.
+I tried all sorts of code such as filter brightness, transforming the hue, or even testing out colour blend properties — all of which were done in vain.
+It wasn't until I started doing the modal component that I realised that the opacity is revealing a white background and not revealing the elements behind it.
+So I had the idea I to add a div to contain the image and make the div the exact same size as the image and give it a white background with an orange box shadow applied to it when it is selected — and BAM! — It worked!

 ### Issue 2